levi-tactik/wali-documentation/README.md

 Both **Faster Whisper** models ran on **CUDA**, which enabled GPU acceleration for faster processing.
 This allowed the models to handle speech-to-text conversion more efficiently than a CPU, improving speed while maintaining accuracy.

+For offline models, only transcription times were measured.
+In actual usage, these models require additional time to first save the recording before transcription, which is not reflected in the recorded latency times.

 By analyzing the results across these different transcription methods, the study evaluates their performance in terms of **accuracy, latency, and real-time capability**.

 ### Ground Truth: "Let's make a quote for ten starter licenses."